-Mr Loades was re-elected to the Board as a non-executive Director on 6 December 2008, having served on the Board since 5 December 2005.
-He is a member of the Governance, Compensation & Nomination Committee and the Finance & Investments Committee.
+Mr Loades was re-elected to the Board as a non-executive Director on 3 December 2011, having served on the Board since 5 December 2005.
+He is the Chair of the Finance & Investments Committee, a member of the Governance, Compensation & Nomination Committee and and is the Board-appointed representative on the Travel Industry Advisory Panel.

-He is Managing Director of Auto Advantage, an independent motor vehicle buying/advisory service that delivers vehicles to clients Australia wide from its Hunter and Central Coast base.
+He is Managing Director of Auto Advantage, an independent motor vehicle buying/advisory service that delivers vehicles to clients Australia-wide from its Hunter and Central Coast base.
 He has a background in motor vehicle retail and fleet sales and in the transport sector.